Tax in retirement

 If you want to check the amount of tax you've paid is correct, you can do that at GOV.UK.

-If you think you've paid too much tax, you can wait for your pension provider or HMRC to resolve the over-payment, or, if you don’t want to wait, you can reclaim it.
+If you think you've paid too much tax, you can wait for HMRC to resolve the over-payment, or, if you don’t want to wait, you can reclaim it.
 Find out more about reclaiming any overpayment at claiming a tax refund.